ryantroyford/ryantroyford.com/_posts/0100-01-01-screenprinting-links.md

  ------

- it should go without saying that if you have any questions, don't hesitate to [email me](ryantroyford@gmail.com).
+ it should go without saying that if you have any questions, don't hesitate to <a href="mailto:ryantroyford@gmail.com">email me</a>.